hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 be very helpful to think about how these points would play with your lifestyle):

 * I'm a man who follows a (relatively) tight routine, especially on my workout days
-  - During the work-week, my schedule usually tends to be: Wake up at 6:00AM, eat breakfast, get ready, go to the gym for a couple of hours.
+  - During the work week, my schedule usually tends to be: Wake up at 6:00AM, eat breakfast, get ready, go to the gym for a couple of hours.
 Try to get into the office by 10:30AM.
-The benefit of being a developer is I get to make my own hours, but the downside to that this can fluctuate a lot and I hate myself for going to work after 11:00AM (even if no-one cares).
+The benefit of being a developer is I get to make my own hours, but the downside to that this can fluctuate a lot and I hate myself for going to work after 11:00AM (even if no one cares).
 I get home around 7:00PM, eat, unwind (maybe watch TV or a movie) and go to bed by 10:00PM.
 My friend calls me "grandpa" haha! :smile:
     - Fridays and weekends are much more unstructured, and obviously so are vacations.
-There is a lot more I could say here, but I will move on since subsequent bullet-points have a higher ROI.
+There is a lot more I could say here, but I will move on since subsequent bullet points have a higher ROI.
 * When I am focused on a challenging problem, I am in my __DO NOT DISTURB__ mode:
-  - This bullet-point is primarily a carry-over from my college days and is far less applicable now that work is quite independent from my personal life.
+  - This bullet point is primarily a carryover from my college days and is far less applicable now that work is quite independent from my personal life.
 Nevertheless, I feel it necessary to include here since it is a vital part of my personality, and applies to so much more than just my work (obviously, I have other things